pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 This update has to be done in two steps and is a full upgrade, meaning you can only use the steps for 'SD Card' or 'USB'.
 1. update with `CATM1-5.2-48829-1.dup`

     For the first update you have to also specify `load_fff=False`.
-Using the SD cad method, it would be like this:
+Using the SD card method, it would be like this:

     ```
     sqnsupgrade.run('/sd/CATM1-5.2-48829-1.dup', load_fff=False)